In one of the last tests of my camera, I would like to share with you the night photography possibilities in this tool.

-Night photography is very important especially during the time, when you are on some trip or you are facing some curious situation (e.g. weather, sport, etc), which is difficult to capture because of low light.
+Night photography is very important especially during the time, when you are on a trip or you are facing some curious situation (e.g. weather, sport, etc), which is difficult to capture because of low light.
 Taking a photo during the night is also very interesting and may provide you something like “the game of lights”.
-When you will set some high ISO parameters, long exposure and HDR also you will see many lights, which comes from quite remote places.
+When you will set some high ISO parameters, long exposure and HDR also you will see many lights, which come from quite remote places.

 - D5300 night photography programmes & effects

 The D5300 offers mainly 4 basic programmes & effects allow you to take pictures by night: